top of page

 4 pm - 6 pm

 The Del and Lou Ann Weber Healing Gift Free Clinic began its work in 2010 in a community effort to heal the sick.
-Today it remains a volunteer-driven, free health clinic with a fully licensed pharmacy serving those in need of medical care.
+Today it remains a volunteer-driven, free health clinic with a fully licensed free pharmacy serving those in need of medical care.
 An average of 25 professional volunteers from the health care industry serve each week in the Clinic and refer patients with food insecurity or behavioral health needs to partners within Kountze Commons.
-The Clinic serves approximately 50 patients each week.
+The Clinic serves approximately 30 to 50 patients each week.

 Lutheran Family Services Behavioral Health